vesica/cacher/README.md

 This is wrapper around the PHP cache/cache library (https://github.com/php-cache/cache) to simplify caching with just 2 lines.

+This was originally written inside https://github.com/islamic-network/waf but is now used in various projects.

 ## Install it

 ```composer require vesica/cacher```